-Sowing grass seed by yourself is a highly effective and affordable way of getting your dream lawn to a perfect start.
+Sowing grass seed by yourself is a highly effective and affordable way of getting your dream lawn off to a perfect start.
+So, what is the best way to sow grass seed?
+Can you put grass seeds straight into the soil?

-To lend a hand, at Landscaping Superstore we decided to put together a comprehensive guide on how to sow grass seeds and help you avoid any potential pitfalls along the way.
+While seeding a lawn is a fairly straightforward task, there are a few key considerations to keep in mind.
+To lend a hand, at Landscaping Superstore, we’ve put together a comprehensive guide on how to sow grass seeds to help you avoid any potential pitfalls along the way.
+Read on to learn more.

-Table of contents:
+Table of contents

 When to sow grass seed